OVERCOME EVIL WITH GOOD (Part 2)

 When the King of Syria was waging war against Israel he became greatly dismayed and confounded when all his secret plots and strategies to waylay the King of Israel were thwarted, having been disclosed to the King of Israel.

 After a careful enquiry, the King of Syria discovered that it was Elisha the prophet of God in Israel that was exposing and disclosing to the King of Israel all his secret words, plans and plots.
 Therefore, the King of Syria became very angry and sent a great army with horses and chariots to arrest or kill Elisha (2 Kings 6:8-22).

 When Elisha rose early in the morning and went out, there was Syrian army surrounding the city with their horses and chariots.
-Unlike his servant who was afraid, Elisha was fearless and unshaken because he knew that the army of heaven that was with him was far greater and mightier than the Syrian army.
+Elisha, unlike his servant who was afraid, was fearless and unshaken because he knew that the army of heaven that was with him was far greater and mightier than the Syrian army.

 Any born-again believer today who is fretting over the threat, the power, the plan or plot of his enemies is certainly unaware of God’s supreme power and abiding presence with him; “For He Himself has said, “I will never leave you nor forsake you.”
 (Heb.
 13:5 NKJV).

-2 As the mountains surround Jerusalem, So the LORD surrounds His people From this time forth and forever.
-(NKJV).
+2 As the mountains surround Jerusalem, So the LORD surrounds His people from this time forth and forever.

 Having asked God to strike the Syrian army with blindness, Elisha then led the blind army to the city of Samaria and delivered them into the hand of the King of Israel.

 Like many believers today, the King of Israel thought of nothing else other than to kill and destroy all his enemies delivered into his hands.
 But Elisha restrained him, and then taught and demonstrated to him the best way to deal with his enemies.